-Yes, it’s true – you already have a GPS system.
-Every smartphone has access to GPS and comes with a free navigation app.
+Every smartphone already has access to GPS and comes with a free navigation app.
+So, why do you need to find the best GPS navigation device?

-But your smartphone is already your music player, your camera, your messaging platform, your news checker, your alarm clock, your calculator, your flashlight, your everything and anything all-in-one device.
+Well, your smartphone is already your music player, camera, messaging platform, news checker, alarm clock, calculator, and flashlight—your everything and anything all-in-one device.
 It has but one screen and fairly limited battery life.

-A standalone GPS navigation system relieves some of the burden from your phone while you’re driving.
+Having a standalone system relieves some of the burden from your phone while you’re driving.
 But it does much more than that.
 For starters, and most importantly, it provides you with reliable navigation regardless of cellular reception.
 It helps you avoid traffic jams and alerts you of speed cameras.
 It keeps detailed logs of your travels and helps you plan your route.
-All of that while helping you navigate difficult exits and intersections in a calm, friendly voice, using visible landmarks as reference.
+The best GPS does all of that while helping you navigate difficult exits and intersections in a calm, friendly voice, using visible landmarks as reference.

 You’d be surprised at how many options there are.
 The cheapest GPS is around $130, while high-end, specialized models run $400, $500, or even more.

-Here’s a roundup of the best products on the market with precise specifications and feature descriptions to help you decide what your best GPS navigation system is.
+Here’s a roundup of the best products on the market with precise specifications and feature descriptions to help you decide based on your needs and budget.

-The Garmin Drive 52 is the smallest budget GPS Garmin makes.
+The Garmin Drive 52 is the smallest inexpensive GPS Garmin makes.
 You can get it with or without Traffic, Garmin’s road-congestion warning system, with a $20 difference in the price.

-The software and menus on the device itself are intuitive and easy to use, which is one reason Garmin is widely considered the maker of the best GPS navigation system for car, bicycle, bus, and any other wheeled vehicle.
+The software and menus on this best GPS device are intuitive and easy to use, which is one reason why Garmin is a leading brand in the GPS navigation system industry.
 The menus and search bars on the highly responsive five-inch touchscreen display are specially designed to be clear and unambiguous even for first-time users.

-The software includes a database of national parks and historical landmarks so you can take educational detours on family trips.
+Another feature that makes this the best navigation system is that the software includes a database of national parks and historical landmarks.
+So, you can take educational detours on family trips.
 It pulls data from FourSquare for the best pit-stop destinations in any part of the US and Canada.